Introduction to cannabinoids

 The potential therapeutic effects of cannabinoids

-Cannabinoid short name | Full name | Description and potential therapeutic effect | |
+Cannabinoid short name | Full name | Description and potential areas of study | |

 ---|---|---|---|

-CBD | Cannabidiol | Cannabidiol, or CBD, is the non-psychoactive cannabinoid famed for significantly reducing symptoms in patients suffering from seizure and spasm disorders such as epilepsy and multiple sclerosis.
-It is often used to treat anxiety and sleep disorders.
-It has also been shown to work with THC to reduce the size of tumors. | |
+CBD | Cannabidiol | CBD is a non-psychoactive cannabinoid extensively researched for seizure and spasm disorders such as epilepsy and multiple sclerosis.
+It has also been studied in connection with anxiety, sleep, and tumour research.
+Some studies suggest it may work synergistically with THC. | |

-CBDA | Cannabidiolic Acid | Cannabidiolic Acid (CBDA) is a non-psychoactive cannabinoid that is the acidic precursor to CBD.
-It has been shown to have anti-inflammatory and anti-nausea properties.
-It may also have potential in reducing anxiety and treating breast cancer, but more research is needed in these areas. | |
+CBDA | Cannabidiolic Acid | CBDA is the acidic precursor to CBD.
+It has been studied for anti-inflammatory and anti-nausea properties, and explored for its potential role in anxiety research. | |

-Δ8-THC | Delta-8-Tetrahydrocannabinol | Delta-8-Tetrahydrocannabinol (Δ8-THC) is a psychoactive cannabinoid that is less potent than its more common counterpart, Δ9-THC.
-It has been shown to have anti-nausea, anti-anxiety, appetite-stimulating, pain-relieving, and neuroprotective properties. | |
+Δ8-THC | Delta-8-Tetrahydrocannabinol | Delta-8-THC is psychoactive but less potent than delta-9-THC.
+Studies have looked at its possible anti-nausea, appetite-stimulating, and neuroprotective effects. | |

-CBCV | Cannabichromevarin | Cannabichromevarin (CBCV) is a non-psychoactive cannabinoid that is the varin version of CBC.
-It is believed to have potential therapeutic benefits, but more research is needed to fully understand its effects. | |
+CBCV | Cannabichromevarin | CBCV is a varin form of CBC.
+It is non-psychoactive and has been suggested to have therapeutic potential, though more research is necessary. | |

-CBNA | Cannabinolic Acid | Cannabinolic Acid (CBNA) is a non-psychoactive cannabinoid that is the acidic precursor to CBN.
-It is believed to have potential therapeutic benefits, but more research is needed to fully understand its effects. |
+CBNA | Cannabinolic Acid | CBNA is the acidic precursor to CBN.
+While thought to hold some therapeutic potential, further research is required to understand its properties fully. |

 Frequently asked questions